 Most ebikes are easily portable, and some are foldable, so you can actually carry them around and park them at your home or office.
 This portability advantage also plays out so well when you’re traveling, going to the beach, or camping.

 Most pedal-assist ebikes don’t require licensing at all.
-They’re often available for all ages, and have very few helmet and safety gear regulations.
+They’re often available for all ages, and have very few e-bike helmet and safety gear regulations.
 Moreover, they’re rarely restricted within any urban or off-road locations.

 The ebikes that come with throttle assist, high-power motors, or high speeds, could have some regulations though.
 These laws differ by country and by state, so you’d need to check the local rules before purchasing an ebike.